CSS: Unavoidable Bad Parts

 font-size: 18px

 or whatever works best for your chosen font?
-I think the answer is
+I think the answer is yes, but there are some caveats to

-yes, but there are some caveats to keep in mind.
+keep in mind.
 Refer to

 Accessibility: px or rem?

 for details.
-The issue is that modern browsers support two ways of
+The issue is that modern browsers support two ways of making text on a page bigger:

 - Zoom, which has a dedicated UI element, shortcuts/gestures, per-page persistence/overrides and a global default.